Leasing a car is just like getting a car on a loan. The only difference between the two is that a car leasing company will offer lower interest rates.

 Your dealer will always advise you on how to go about this.
 Secondly, ask whether you can make a security deposit to gain better rates.
 The good news is that you will get this money back at the end of the lease.

-To get the best car lease rates, it is important to do your due diligence and shop around.
+To get the best car leasing deals, it is important to do your due diligence and shop around.
 Visit different dealers and ask the right questions so that you will end up paying rates that you are most comfortable with.